 - Gene synthesis provides access to DNA templates that do not exist in nature.

-Our proprietary GeneOptimizer® software calculates the optimal DNA sequence needed to encode the protein of interest (gene optimization).
+Our proprietary GeneOptimizer software calculates the optimal DNA sequence needed to encode the protein of interest (gene optimization).
 Adapting the codon usage of the gene to the codon preferences of the expression organism (codon optimization) is just one of the parameters addressed.
-The GeneOptimizer® software currently evaluates up to 50 factors that can compromise mRNA stability, such as extreme GC content, ribosomal binding sites, consensus and cryptic splice sites, repeats, and secondary structures.
+The GeneOptimizer software currently evaluates several additional parameters that can compromise mRNA stability, such as extreme GC content, ribosomal binding sites, consensus and cryptic splice sites, repeats, and secondary structures.
 Increased numbers of stable mRNA molecules often lead to higher yields of protein.

-For GeneArt® gene synthesis, we need the DNA or amino acid sequence of the gene you would like to receive, the host organism you plan to use (this is important for gene optimization if you choose to include it with your request), the restriction sites you need at the 5′/3′ ends and/or to avoid internally, and whether or not you want any other added motifs (e.g., Kozak sequence, stop codons, etc.).
+For GeneArt gene synthesis, we need the DNA or amino acid sequence of the gene you would like to receive, the host organism you plan to use (this is important for gene optimization if you choose to include it with your request), the restriction sites you need at the 5′/3′ ends and/or to avoid internally, and whether or not you want any other added motifs (e.g., Kozak sequence, stop codons, etc.).
 Price estimates can also be obtained on your own by starting a project through the online GeneArt Portal.
 Just add your gene to the cart, and you'll get a price without any commitment to purchase.

 Variants may contain up to four of the following modifications: